jeffmer/tinyPulsePPG/readme.md

 ![image](Image/place_finger.jpg)

-When a finger is placed on the sensor, the PPG, heart-rate and two estimates of blood oxygen are displayed (discussed below)  are displayed:
+When a finger is placed on the sensor, the PPG, heart-rate and two estimates of blood oxygen are displayed (discussed below):

 ![image](Image/finger1.jpg) ..........  ![image](Image/finger2.jpg)